 As a kid, I always turned a suspicious eye toward that sprig of greenery on my plate.
 My mother urged me to try it, so I did.
 Unfortunately, my young taste buds were not impressed.
 The mildly bitter bite of parsley was not my idea of delicious until many years later.
 Now that my taste buds are older and wiser, the refreshing tang of parsley adds a bright balance between flavors, cleanses the palette, and spices things up.
 If that weren’t reason enough to add parsley to a landscape, parsley packs one heck of a nutritional punch and, hey, it looks nice in the garden!

-Parsley is a central Mediterranean plant, which means that it grows well in California, as long as it is protected from our scorching hot summers.
+Parsley is a central Mediterranean plant.
 Parsley makes an excellent shade garden or container plant.
 You can even grow it on your kitchen window sill for easy access and nice color if you have strong enough sunlight.

 Parsley is related to celeriac and celery, which explains its Latin name (Petroselinum crispum), which means ‘rock celery’, but it’s a heck of a lot easier to grow than celery.
 Parsley prefers well-drained soil that is kept moist, but my plants seem to grow under just about any conditions.
-In spite of my heavy clay soil, I have several parsley plants that thrive under roses, trees, and shrubs.
 Research has shown that parsley also repels asparagus beetles, making it a good companion to asparagus and tomato plants.